Man on electric unicycle dies after being struck by car in Hawaii - NewsBreak

 Honolulu Police say speed, alcohol and drugs do not appear to be factors in the collision.

 On Thursday, the medical examiner identified the unicyclist as Joel Dort, 40, from New York.
-Dort’s cause of death was multiple injuries due to impact from the SUV and was ruled an accident.Passenger who attacked Southwest Airlines flight attendant facing 20 years in prison
+Dort’s cause of death was multiple injuries due to impact from the SUV and was ruled an accident.Mississippi man facing 5 years in prison for shining lasers at FedEx planes

 According to Captain James Slayter from the Honolulu Police Department’s traffic division, the man shouldn’t have been riding an electric unicycle on the freeway.